 An often asked question is if the symbol can be used as a logo?
 Yes, similarly like Yin and Yang and other non-commercial symbols.

 Download high-quality files of the symbol:

 - Black and white: PNG | SVG | PDF

 - Blue: PNG | SVG | PDF

 Below are some examples of how people are using the mindfulness symbol.

-You can see how people are using mindfulness symbol on our Tumblr page, and on Instagram.
-Send us your photos by email.
+You can see more pictures on our Tumblr page, and find on Instagram.

 Spread the message.